paris-saclay-cds/ramp-workflow/doc/workflow.rst

   :ref:`problem`.
 * ``submissions/`` - each solution to be tested should be stored in its own directory within ``submissions/``.
 The name of this new directory will serve as the ID for the submission.
-If you wish to launch a RAMP chellenge you will need to provide an example solution within ``submissions/starting_kit/``.
+If you wish to launch a RAMP challenge you will need to provide an example solution within ``submissions/starting_kit/``.
   Even if you are not launching a RAMP challenge on `RAMP Studio`_, it is useful to have an example submission as it shows which files are required,